paul-thebaud/foscia/website/docs/advanced/action-factory-configuration.md

 when using a [custom action factory](/docs/advanced/custom-action-factory).

-In this guide, we will see how to customize dependencies configuration through the JSON REST blueprint action factory as an example.
+In this guide, we will see how to customize dependencies configuration through the REST blueprint action factory as an example.
 For this, each configurable dependency have a `configure` method which will allow you to configure the dependency.

 ```javascript title="action.js"
 import { makeJsonRest } from 'foscia/blueprints';